-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Upton is shown as a purple triangle. (analysis methodology)
+Upton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Fred Upton sits on the following committees:

 Upton was the primary sponsor of 13 bills that were enacted.
 The most recent include:

 - H.R.
 500 (116th): Christa McAuliffe Commemorative Coin Act of 2019